 NOAA-15 was launched on May 13, 1998.
 By July 1998, NOAA-15 was designated as the operational replacement for NOAA-12.
-As such, it operates in an orbit with a 7:30 am descending node (morning orbit) and utilizes a similar set of instruments as NOAA-12.
-Recent anomalous instrument behavior and the on-orbit failure of three high gain downlink antennas on NOAA-15 prompted the recall of NOAA-12 to support the morning orbit operational mission.
-At the current time, NOAA-12 instrument data is used to complement the operational data from NOAA-15.
+As such, it operates in an orbit with a 7:30 am descending node (morning orbit) and utilizes the same set of instruments as NOAA-16 except the SBUV.
+NOAA-15 has anomalous instrument behavior in the HIRS and AVHRR and the on-orbit failure of three high gain downlink antennas.
+The AVHRR is re-phased once a day to assist the scan motor to maintain synchronization.